datamin-io/public-documentation/use-cases/industry-specific-use-cases/finance-and-payments.md

 # Finance and Payments

 The financial industry is an industry where an organization needs to know about any good or positive event related to customers' accounts as fast as possible.
 Therefore receiving such information is a real-time mode is vital for many departments from BI to risk, operations, or compliance.
-And that's what Datamin is good at.
+And that's what Ylem is good at.

 ## Schedule generation of commercial reports and send them to BI software or directly to stakeholders